Beyond The Clouds trailer | Ishaan Khatter, Malavika Mohanan impress in Majid Majidi's intense drama

 "Majidi is known the world over for his true to life style of film-making laying major emphasis on retaining the authenticity of the setting and characters.
 Given that the film and the three languages are thematically interwoven, he has included casts from specific states and towns.
 He wanted them to speak in their own language in its most natural form and accent," said a spokesperson on behalf of the film's co-producers.

-Ishaan Khatter is all set to make his debut with 'Dhadak' opposite Sridevi's daughter Jahnvi Kapoor.
-Malavikaa of 'Pattam Pole' fame is the daughter of KU Mohanan, a leading Bollywood cinematographer.
+Ishaan Khatter is all set to make his debut with 'Dhadak' opposite Sridevi's daughter Jhanvi Kapoor.
+Malavika of 'Pattam Pole' fame is the daughter of KU Mohanan, a leading Bollywood cinematographer.
 Deepika Padukone and Kangana Ranaut were both strong contenders for her role.

 Majidi is an Oscar winner, known for masterpieces like "Children of Heaven", "The Color of Paradise" and "Baran".